Ricoh GR vs Sony RX100 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Ricoh GR and Sony Cyber-shot DSC-RX100 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the GR and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the GR and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The GR was replaced by the Ricoh GR II, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.
+Further information on the features and operation of the GR and RX100 II can be found, respectively, in the Ricoh GR Manual (free pdf) or the online Sony RX100 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Ricoh GR or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.